Monday, March 13, 2023

 This is a false analogy.
 Israel was a theocracy, not a dictatorship.
 Classes of people were not being eliminated at whim.
 The context of these battles in the Old Testament relates to purity of worship, not racial hatred.
 Note that the Old Testament does not paint these battles in a positive light, and rightfully so.
 It only records the details of these events, no matter how gruesome.
 The biblical texts present a complex picture, including both military conflict and peaceful coexistence.

 No other nation in history besides Israel had been led directly by God.
 He commanded His people to wage this war.
 Consequently, this cannot simply be applied to justify any genocide committed throughout history.
 A man actually commanded by God to do something should be distinguished from one who is delusional in the belief that He is calling upon him.
-It is not our duty as Christians to kill anyone so that they do not sin later.
-It was a specific judgment by God against a particular group of people.
+It is not our duty as Christians to kill others so that they do not sin later.
+The incident was a specific judgment by God against a particular group of people.
+The Jews were not predisposed with racial hatred as were the Germans during the Nazi era, further distinguishing both contexts.

 This truly is a paradoxical situation.
 How can God be one essence in three persons?
-How can His sovereignty be reconciled with our freewill?
+How can His sovereignty be reconciled with our free will?
 How can God remain just while making just the unjust?
 These types of questions are raised here to illustrate the point that there are many aspects of God's nature that confound human rationality and sensibilities, especially that of nonbelievers.
+It is almost amusing how some people think that can fully grasp the divine with their limited understanding.
+Perhaps they should focus on comprehending basic human concepts first.

 "God’s plan, however, is to not only kill all the Canaanite parents but their children and infants too.
 In other words, God is judging the Canaanites for practicing child sacrifice by killing their children."